Vittozich/react-test-app/README.md

 <hr>

-To simplify work with this library will allow Visual Studio Code, especially for me, because on my work I forced to use phpstorm (old version) and it bad working with js syntax.
+To simplify work with this library will allow the VSCode (Visual Studio Code), especially for me, because on my work I forced to use the phpstorm (old version) and it bad working with js syntax.

 <hr>

-### For fast work with React need to use some snippets, exactly fits:
+### For fast work with React need use some snippets, exactly fits:

     ES7 React/Redux/GraphQL/React-Native snippets

-Search and install in extensions Visual Studio Code
+Search and install in extensions VSCode

 ### Some command in code (use Tab) when created new element (component):